Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 Returns permissions that a caller has on the specified resource.
 */
 await gapi.client.compute.packetMirrorings.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

 /*
+Returns the details of the given PreviewFeature.
+*/
+await gapi.client.compute.previewFeatures.get({ previewFeature: "previewFeature", project: "project",  });

+/*
+Returns the details of the given PreviewFeature.
+*/
+await gapi.client.compute.previewFeatures.list({ project: "project",  });

+/*
+Patches the given PreviewFeature.
+This method is used to enable or disable a PreviewFeature.
+*/
+await gapi.client.compute.previewFeatures.update({ previewFeature: "previewFeature", project: "project",  });

+/*
 Disable this project as a shared VPC host project.